saullocastro/compmech/ROADMAP.rst

   consider the rotational energy properly
 - skew panel with formulation for stringers not aligned with the panel longitudinal direction
+- robustness of sparse-solver for the aero module, it is really a pain to use the dense solver because of the relative slowness...

 Version 0.5.0
 -------------